unoplatform/uno/doc/articles/features/working-with-themes.md

 Uno Platform supports `Light`, `Dark` and `HighContrast` themes similarly to UWP.

-As in UWP, the default theme is `Dark`.
-If you don't specify theme in the constructor of `App` and don't specify it in `App.xaml`, it will be determined by the current system theme on iOS and Android.
-WASM doesn't yet support proper system theme detection, so we recommend to make sure to explicitly set theme there unless you want to stay with the default `Dark` theme.
+As in UWP, the default theme is `Dark`, but in case of Uno we use `Light` for all supported systems, as that is the default on all except Windows.
+However, if you don't specify theme in the constructor of `App` and don't specify it in `App.xaml` either, it will be determined by the current system theme on iOS, Android and to current system/browser theme (depending on browser implementation) on WASM.

 To set `HighContrast` theme or a custom theme, you can use the `Uno.UI.ApplicationHelper` class: